 [edit]History

-[edit]The Meteora monasteries have been included in the UNESCO World Heritage List and the Meteora-Antichassia region has been officially declared a Natura 2000 Ecological Zone by the Greek Ministry of Environment, for the protection of rare species of birds and flowers.
+[edit]The Meteora monasteries have been a UNESCO World Heritage Site since 1988, and were designated as a UNESCO Global Geopark in 2024.
+The Meteora-Antichassia region has been declared a Natura 2000 Ecological Zone by the Greek Ministry of Environment, for the protection of rare species of birds and flowers.

 Climate